m8pple/arch2-2014-cw2/README.md

 Of these steps, the most complicated are arguably 2, making sure you understand how a write-back LRU cache works, and 5, which is making sure your code works.

+## Word Aligned Addresses

+I originally didn't specify that byte addresses words would be word aligned, which was a failing on my part.
+In my mind it was obvious that they would be aligned, but that is because I had a particular mental model based on real buses.

+A natural question people ask is "why are there address bits for the bytes, when you can only access words"?, which is quite reasonable.
+The main reason is that the address bus is not only for memory - as I showed in the final lecture, you can connect many things to one address bus, and some things like memory mapped IO may require individual byte transactions.
+But for the cache, you probably only want to work in words.